Stead Park

 About the Location

-The park hosts various community events throughout the year, including outdoor movie screenings as part of the city's Summer Movie Mania program.
-It also serves as a practice field for local sports teams, including the Washington Renegades RFC, a rugby union club known for its inclusive recruitment practices.
+Throughout the year, the park hosts various events, including outdoor movie screenings during the Summer Movie Mania program.
+Local sports enthusiasts might recognize it as a practice field for teams like the Washington Renegades RFC, a rugby club known for its inclusive approach.

 All Features & Facilities